3 Policies of the Faculty of Letters at Tsuru University

 - The specialized courses in the department also include the graduation thesis.
 Students use the knowledge, ability to reason and research methods acquired over 4 years to complete their graduation thesis, which is a culmination of their studies.

-The Faculty of Literature at Tsuru University uses the features of the community to promote practical and comprehensive education and research.
+The Faculty of Letters at Tsuru University uses the features of the community to promote practical and comprehensive education and research.
 The goal of the faculty is to encourage students to develop skills to help them be active not just in communities that focus on the education field but in various fields that benefit the country and international society.
 After completing the specified credits, students are qualified to graduate.

 - The general courses offer a multidisciplinary curriculum to provide a healthy mind and body, develop a rich education and form a profound and broad sense of humanity.